 - Southern Pines, NC

 Manna U History

-Grace College of Divinity was formed in the fall of 2000 as the next logical process in the growth of this initiative, offering structured college curricula taught by faculty with years of ministry experience.
-As the college expanded to offer Undergraduate, Graduate, and Doctoral degrees, the transition from college to university was a natural one.
-In 2020 the Board of Directors made the decision to pursue a relaunch of the college as Manna University.
+Grace College of Divinity, established in the fall of 2000, began to offer structured college curricula taught by faculty with years of ministry experience.
+As the college expanded to provide undergraduate, graduate, and doctoral degrees, the transition from college to university was natural.
+In 2020, the Board of Directors decided to pursue a relaunch of the college as Manna University.

 Our Tenets of Faith

 The Bible is the inspired Word of God, the written record of His supernatural revelation of Himself to man, absolute in its authority, complete in its revelation, final in its content, and without any errors in its teachings.